Glycine Clandestina: Endangered

 Grevillea Caleyi: Critically Endangered

-Australia’s beautiful native plants are at risk with the threat of extinction.
+Australia’s beautiful native plants are at risk of extinction.

 There are 24,000 species of native plants in Australia, and already many are extinct or threatened.

 The government’s latest data lists 37 plants as extinct, 197 as critically endangered, and 555 as endangered.

 One of those listed is in the Dalrymple Hay Nature Reserve located in St Ives on the North Shore of Sydney.

 The reserve is home to Blue Gum High Forest, a critically endangered ecological community made up of 180 Indigenous plant species.
 The forest is unique as it only occurs in the Sydney region.

 Over the years, the forest has faced many threats, including in 1880 when the first settlers logged the forest to build roads and bridges.
 In the 1920s, the forest was used to help construct the railway and then later felled to give way for housing development.